A Conic Model for Electrolyzer Scheduling: Numerical Study

 To validate the robustness of our findings presented in Figure~\ref{fig:1day_comparison}, we solve the different models for the entire year $2019$ and compare the profit and dispatch results.
 To fairly compare the different models in terms of hydrogen production, an ex-post analysis is performed to take the model-specific approximation errors into account.
-The ex-post analysis consists of solving the underlying optimization problem, fixing the optimal power consumption of the electrolzyer, and then calculating the corresponding hydrogen production based on $\mathrm{HYP}$-$\mathrm{X}$, indicated by point $\mathrm{H1}$ in Figure~\ref{fig:3models}.
-The reason of the ex-post analysis is that the model determines the choice of dispatch decisions (i.e., how much power should be sold to the grid and how much power should be consumed by the electrolyzer), while the actual hydrogen production depends on the electrolyzer physics and not on the approximated model that is adopted in the scheduling problem.
+The ex-post analysis consists of solving the underlying optimization problem, fixing the optimal power consumption of the electrolyzer, and then calculating the corresponding hydrogen production based on $\mathrm{HYP}$-$\mathrm{X}$, indicated by point $\mathrm{H1}$ in Figure~\ref{fig:3models}.
+The reason for the ex-post analysis is that the model determines the choice of dispatch decisions (i.e., how much power should be sold to the grid and how much power should be consumed by the electrolyzer), while the actual hydrogen production depends on the electrolyzer physics and not on the approximated model that is adopted in the scheduling problem.
+The difference in the hydrogen production quantities and profits derived from the scheduling model and those from the ex-post analysis, therefore, serve as an indicator of the quality of the approximation of the experimental hydrogen production curve $\mathrm{HYP}$-$\mathrm{X}$.
+Recall that we cannot solve the scheduling model including $\mathrm{HYP}$-$\mathrm{X}$ directly, as it is not possible to derive a corresponding analytical function.
+If it was possible to solve scheduling model $\mathrm{HYP}$-$\mathrm{X}$ directly, then the results of its ex-post analysis would be exactly the same as those derived from the optimization model.
+To replicate this idealized benchmark as best as possible, we choose the ex-post results of model $\mathrm{HYP}$-$\mathrm{MIL24}$ as a benchmark for our case studies.
 Note that we do not account for the hydrogen production corresponding to the approximation error in the scheduling problem, which could potentially make the maximum hydrogen production constraint~\eqref{eq:DA_hydrogen_demand} binding.